 For example, if you are suing a government agency for damages, you will have just six months to do so, per O.C.G.A. § 36-33-5.
 The sooner we meet with you about the accident, the sooner we can advise you on the timeline for your case.
 It’s one less thing you’ll have to worry about.
 We’ll also file your lawsuit within the state’s statute of limitations deadline.

 For a free legal consultation with a dui car accident lawyer serving Marietta, call 404-214-2001

 Damages You Could Recover for Car Accidents Caused by a DUI in Marietta

-When you were involved in an accident caused by a drunk driver, every way your life has been affected by your injuries should be taken into account when your lawyer calculates the value of your claim.
+When you were involved in an accident caused by a drunk driver, every way your life has been affected by your injuries should be taken into account when your lawyer calculates the value of your car accident claim.